Zephir77167/java-concurrent-multiply-matrices/README.md

 Running the program with `-v` displays the 2 generated matrices and the 2 results `m1 * m2` and `m2 * m1`

-Results can be checked on (easier using the 2 first files): http://wims.unice.fr/wims/wims.cgi?session=3ICB518C69.3&+lang=en&+module=tool%2Flinear%2Fmatmult
+Results can be checked on (easier using the 4 first JSON files): http://wims.unice.fr/wims/wims.cgi?session=3ICB518C69.3&+lang=en&+module=tool%2Flinear%2Fmatmult

 <h2>License</h2>